 Reviews of Lee’s performances appeared in the New York Times, Chicago Tribune, Washington Post, and Los Angeles Times.
 Claudia Cassidy (Chicago Tribune) wrote that Lee has “one of the genuinely beautiful voices of our time.”
 “Miss Lee is doubtless a dramatic soprano whose breadth of utterance reaches far outside the recital hall into the operatic beyond,” stated Seymour Raven (Chicago Tribune).
 Julian T. Sullivan (Indianapolis Star) said that Lee’s “name belongs in the same breath with that of Marian Anderson.”

 After heart attacks in 1962 and 1964, Lee severely cut back on her public performances.
 In 1962, she began teaching voice repertoire at the Cosmopolitan School of Music in Chicago.
 A lifelong Seventh-day Adventist, Lee was Oakwood College’s first Artist in Residence from 1966 to 1970, while also a professor of voice in the music department.

-Alyne Dumas Lee died from a massive heart attack on March 30, 1970, leaving behind her two adopted daughters, Angela Lee Merriweather and Susan Lee Baker.
+Alyne Dumas Lee died from a massive heart attack on March 30, 1970, at the age of 67, leaving behind her two adopted daughters, Angela Lee Merriweather and Susan Lee Baker.